 We are hearing new prophetic sounds, in terms of up-to-the-minute media presentations.
 Continuous change seems to be the new norm.
 New ways of thinking require flexibility and adjustment.
 From prophetic evangelism at New Age fairs to solemn assemblies of hungry, passionate young people, the name of Jesus is being proclaimed as never before.

-1. Mighty streams of prayer and praise, combined with the prophetic, are encouraging the manifest presence of God.
-The worship movement is maturing and bringing us into higher realms of glory.
+1. Mighty streams of prayer and praise.
+This, combined with the worship movement, is maturing and bringing us into higher realms of glory.

-2. Miracle manifestations are proliferating, not only in developing nations, but also in the West.
+2. Miracle manifestations.
+They are proliferating, not only in Third World countries, but also in the West.

-3. Marketplace ministry, never heard of until recently, is increasing.
+3. Marketplace ministry.
+Though never heard of until recently, it is increasing.
 Guided by the Holy Spirit, Christians exercise their prophetic gifts in their places of secular employment, bringing much-needed wisdom and prophetic intercession into new situations.

-6. Middle East emphasis: God is doing something in Israel and in the regions surrounding Israel as people bring the gospel of the kingdom to the Jew first and then to the Gentile (see Rom.
+6. Middle East emphasis.
+God is doing something in Israel and in the regions surrounding Israel as people bring the gospel of the kingdom to the Jew first and then to the Gentile (Rom.
 1:16).

 7. Ministry training.
 With the proliferation of ministry training centers and the organic spreading of the mentoring movement, established prophets, pastors and teachers are able to give away what they have earned and learned.
 People are realizing that the little bit they have may be someone else's magnificent meal.

-9. Media mania is another way of saying that every new means of communication—public and private—is being used by people of the kingdom.
+9. Media mania.
+This is another way of saying that every new means of communication, public and private, is being used by people of the kingdom.